kingsleycj/civic-IdentityW3/README.md

 - The application is configured for the **Base Sepolia Testnet**.
 Update the `.env` file for other networks if needed.
 - The profile avatar in the certificate is currently static.
 Update the `src` attribute in the `photo-container` section of the `generateHTML` function to make it dynamic.
 - The contact-abi in `nft-abi.js` was inserted after the contract was deployed and verified on the **Base Sepolia Network**, so before proceeding with running the application.
 Ensure that you have **compiled**, **deployed** and **verified** the contract.
+- <span style="color:red">MINTING NFTS CAN BE SLOW BECAUSE THIS BACKEND IS DEPLOYED TO A FREE RENDER SERVICE</span>

 ---

 ## Screenshots